15 Fascinating Cultural Differences Around The World

 5. Giving Gifts in China Can Get You into Trouble 🇨🇳

-Certain gifts in china can cause great offence, like giving cut flowers which is only done at funerals.
+Certain gifts in china can cause great offence, such as giving cut flowers, which is only done at funerals.

-A gift of shoes would be interpreted as giving a gift of evil.
+A gift of shoes would be interpreted as giving a gift of evil, again because the word for shoe and evil are very similar.

-Nothing with the number four as that is associated with death, since the word sounds like the word death.
+Nothing with the number four as that is associated with death; the word four sounds like the word death.

 Handkerchiefs are a symbol of saying goodbye forever, so those won’t do either.

-And finally don’t give a sharp object as that insinuates you want to cut off the relationship with them.
+And finally don’t give a sharp object as that insinuates you want to cut off the relationship.

 6. Don’t Touch Anyone’s Head in Malaysia 🇲🇾

-Especially babies, and don’t touch the head of an adult.
+Especially babies, and don’t touch the head of an adult either, just better to hold back on that impulse.

-Pointing is also considered rude in Malaysia so directions are normally given with an open hand.
+Pointing is also considered rude in Malaysia, where directions are normally given with an open hand.

 7. Use Both Hands in South Korea 🇰🇷